Location

 Water For People exists to promote the development of high-quality drinking water and sanitation services, accessible to all, and sustained by strong communities, businesses, and governments.
 OUR VISION A world where every person has access to reliable and safe water … Learn More

-Projects in Burkina Faso
+Government packages in Burkina Faso (Project)

 Along with the ambassadors of Denmark and Sweden we committed to a package worth US$1.4m for post-COVID-19 programmes in seven regions over six months.
 We donated handwashing devices and soap to 31 primary schools and eight post-primary schools in the … Learn More